-When you’re caught up in the excitement of buying a home, the particulars of title insurance may not be the first thing on your mind.
-However, title insurance is a crucial part of the homebuying experience and is designed to protect what is likely the largest monetary investment you’ll ever make.
-Understanding the basics of title insurance will prove to you why it is so important.
+The particulars of title insurance may not be the first thing on your mind when you’re caught up in the excitement of buying a home.
+However, title insurance is a crucial part of the homebuying experience.
+Title Insurance is designed to protect what is likely the largest monetary investment you’ll ever make.
+Once you understand the basics of title insurance, it will be evident why it is so important.

-Thousands of Michigan homebuyers have turned to Vanguard Title to secure peace of mind when purchasing title insurance — but you may be wondering whether or not it’s necessary and how it works.
-Let’s start with the basics: What, exactly, is a title insurance policy?
+Thousands of Michigan homebuyers have turned to Vanguard Title to secure peace of mind when purchasing title insurance.
+Still, you may be wondering whether or not title insurance is necessary and how it works.
+Let’s start with the basics: What is a title insurance policy?

 The term “title” refers to the collective ownership of rights for a piece of property and includes all previous transfers of ownership and liens.
 A deed is a legal document that transfers the title from one person to another.
 When you purchase a home, both the title and deed from the seller become yours.

-While important, titles and deeds do not protect you from unknown claims or encumbrances, which can add up to significant financial losses.
-That’s where title insurance comes in.
-While not mandatory, purchasing a title insurance policy covers past title problems that arise after you buy or refinance a home — issues that are unknown at the time of purchase.
+Titles and deeds do not protect you from unknown claims or encumbrances.
+Therefore, many people choose to secure title insurance.
+While not mandatory, purchasing a title insurance policy covers past title problems that arise after you buy or refinance a home.
+Often, these issues are unknown at the time of purchase.
 Referred to as title defects, these may include: